matiix310/intra-tweaker/README.md

 ## Installation

-You can download the extension in the xpi format from the [releases](https://github.com/matiix310/intra-tweaker/releases/) tab and firefox with add the extension automatically for you.
+You can download the extension in the xpi format from the [releases](https://github.com/matiix310/intra-tweaker/releases/) tab and Firefox with add the extension automatically for you.
 You can also build the app yourself by following the `Build locally` steps below.
 ## Build locally

 To build and run this project you need a node environment (I will use bun for the examples but fell free to use `npm`, `pnpm`, `yarn`, ...).